-Ahhh that glorious time of the year, tax time...I know it seems scary and confusing (no more so than that first upside down moment) but hopefully I can easy some of that fear and trepidation.
-Since the expansion of the Circus/Aerial Arts Community, it has come to my attention that many people I talk to are unfamiliar with how to do their taxes or the reality of the tax liability that they are saddled with.
-I am not, I repeat NOT an accountant or an attorney, just a lowly Entrepreneur/Circus Arts Instructor that does the same taxes you do every year, I guess I do have a Business degree (sheepish shrug)...
+Ahhh that glorious time of the year, tax time...I know it seems scary and confusing but hopefully I can easy some of that fear and trepidation.
+Since the expansion of the Circus/Aerial Arts as well as other performance arts, it has come to my attention that many are unfamiliar with how to do their taxes or the reality of their tax liability.
+I am not, I repeat NOT an accountant or an attorney, just an Entrepreneur/Circus Arts Instructor that does the same taxes you do every year.

 **This is research based information from multiple sources, see links at the end of the article for more information.